PrabhjotKaur740/PrabhjotKaur740.github.i/README.md

 #### Class 1-

-The First class is of Mathematics in which we revise all integration formulas and solve sums using those formulas.
+The First class is of Mathematics in which we revise all integration formulas and solve the sums using those formulas.

 #### Class 2-